 Cash App offers four-week loans up to $200 to qualified borrowers.
-There’s a flat 5% fee, for a 60% APR.
-There’s a 1.25%/week late fee.
-These loans are still in the testing phase and are not available in all locations.
+There’s a flat 5% fee for a 60% APR.
+There’s a 1.25% per week late fee.
+These loans are still in the testing phase and are not available in some locations.

 To learn more about borrowing money on Cash App, click here.